• Graphical User Interface

-So that you do not meet any musical limits
+So that you hit no musical boundaries

 After you have selected an appropriate section, you call up the individual instruments and tracks.
 In nimbu, you can leave all windows open at the same time.
 For the sake of clarity, a maximum of 2 windows of the same type and section are allowed.
 For example, if you click on the instrument symbol Chord 2, the following window will open.